jduysen/DocRequestPortal/README.md

 ## Summary

-This is a custom SPFx webpart that aims to improve the document request process in the organization
+This is an example of a custom webpart that was built to improve the efficiency of gathering audit documents.

 ![alt text](https://github.com/jduysen/DocRequestPortal/blob/main/docrequest.gif?raw=true)